laher/neorg-codecap/README.md

 Super basic capture module for neorg, for capturing notes referring to code.

 I just wanted to capture a TODO with a popup, which captures the file/line, and its associated git URL.
+It can also capture a git-diff for a file.

 It's a little neorg module, but it's also a little vim plugin which does the capturing (typically, outside of neorg) & then invokes the module.

 NOTE: this began just as a quick hack while the neorg-gtd feature is unavailable.
-Maybe this will be superceded or eventually be reworked on top of GTD.
+Maybe this will eventually be superceded or reworked on top of GTD.

 ## Example usage